Nicola Napoli

 Nicola Napoli was the President of Artkino Pictures, Inc., the primary distributor of Soviet films in the United States, Canada, Central America and South America from 1940 to 1982.
 Napoli was a double agent Soviet Spy for the United States.
 In 1941, he became an informant for the secret information concerning formulas and products manufactured by Dupont Corporation of America.
-As part of his role he was a member of Communist Party of the United States (CPUSA) and is known to have passed classified Soviet intelligence information (NKVDUS) to US intelligence during World War II.
-He was the secretary for the Anti-Fascists movement in, New York.
+As part of his role, he was a member of Communist Party of the United States (CPUSA) and is known to have passed classified Soviet intelligence information (NKVDUS) to US intelligence during World War II.
+He was the secretary for the Anti-Fascist movement in New York.

 Early life

-Napoli was born 16 November 1905 in New York of Italian parentage and was taken to Italy at an early age by his parents.
+Napoli was born in 16 November 1905 in New York of Italian parentage and was taken to Italy at an early age by his parents.
 He returned to the United States in 1924.

 Career

 Up to 1928, Napoli edited Il Lavoratore, an Italian Communist publication in New York.